juliatangwc/shopify-production-engineer-intern-challenge/README.md

 - Delete inventory items
 - View a list of inventory items

+Additional features:
-The app includes an additional feature to create warehouses and assign inventory to specific locations.
+- Ability to create warehouses and assign inventory to specific locations
+- Display of current weather condition for warehouse locations

 ## Contents
 - [Tech Stack](#tech-stack)